 Wine rated (2020 guide) 16/20

 Less Merlot than usual.
-Earthy and brambly fruit.
-A little sweetness on the attack but remains fresh.
-Quite lean with grainy tannins offering a light structure and some persistence.
+Earthy and bramble notes.
+Slightly sweet on the palate but remains fresh.
+Fairly light-bodied with grainy tannins that provide a light structure and some length.
 Slightly crisp finish.

 James Suckling